 - Is very pure

-- Grains are all close in size
+- The grains are all close in size

 - Promotes clump-free filtering